codemagic-ci-cd/codemagic-docs/content/configuration/webhooks.md

 ## Setting up webhooks for AWS CodeCommit

-In order to start using webhooks with **AWS CodeCommit**, it is first necessary to create a subscription with the **AWS Simple Notification Service**.
+To start using webhooks with **AWS CodeCommit**, it is first necessary to create a subscription with the **AWS Simple Notification Service**.

 ### Configuring the subscription